An Old Man's Winter Night by: Robert Frost |

 The first story in the book is that of Louise Desalvo called “Finding My Way” and his experiences as a young boy growing up in Hoboken, New Jersey and going to grammar school.
 This interesting little story shows how important education was this Italian American family and the pride that they felt to become integrated into American society as opposed to the extra legal activities that you would experience in “The Godfather.”
 Moreover, his real-life experiences at school prove him to be quite astute and polite.
 This quaint story ends as it had began ground in the real experience of family, one that has no connection to the mafia.

-• Beyond The godfather : Italian American writers on the real Italian American experience / A. Kenneth Ciongoli and Jay Parini, editors.
+This book takes a step back from the stereotypes that one might decide to adopt from the portrayals of Italian Americans in The Godfather.
+Understanding the distinction is important not only because stereotyping a group of people is ignorant, but because in realizing that the book or the movie are a work of fiction should increase one’s appreciation of the work. ' - Beyond The godfather : Italian American writers on the real Italian American experience / A. Kenneth Ciongoli and Jay Parini, editors.
 'The book Beyond the Godfather: Italian American Writers on the Real Italian American Experience, is a collection of essays written by writers of Italian descent.
 The book is in response to the wide popularity of The Godfather.
 The popularity of this book and movie has overshadowed the culture of Italians.
 As a result, these essays were compiled in order to give an overview of the styles of writing of the Italian Americans.

 There are three main sections of the book: Memories and Memoirs, Italian American Literature and Identity Politics.
 Memories and Memoirs are full of anecdotes from Italian American everyday lives.
 In Louise DeSalvo’s story, “Finding My Way,” he discusses his education experience growing up.
 From this essay, it is apparent the importance of family as well as education in the life of this Italian American.
 The Italian American Literature section mainly discussed the different types of styles of writing.
 This is used to show the diversity in terms of its culture.
 Lastly, Identity Politics discusses the role that Italian Americans have in the United States.
 In the essay, “Italian Americans and American Politics,” Michael Barone discusses the influential role of Italians in the U.S. government, and the prominent figures, such as Fiorello LaGuardia, that were present in society.